hmamaysky/Energy/README.md

 ./run_total.sh

 ```
-7. Calculates the allocation of the topics for each article.
+7. Calculates the allocation of the topics for each article
 ```
 chmod u+x topic_allocation.py